-The Inferno Downhill race held annually in Mürren, was started by the Kandahar in 1928 when 17 Kandahar members climbed to the summit of the Schilthorn over two days, before setting off in a mass start to see who could get to Lauterbrunnen first.
+The Inferno Downhill race held annually in Mürren, was started by the Kandahar in 1928 when 17 Kandahar members climbed to the summit of the Schilthorn over two days, before setting off in a mass start for the race to Lauterbrunnen in the valley bottom, a drop of 2170m.

 It is now the world's largest amateur Downhill ski race and the people of Mürren have welcomed generations of visitors with warmth and friendship to share the joys of their glorious mountains.

-The race is also the longest Downhill race in the world starting from the Schilthorn at 2970m and finishing, when conditions permit, in Lauterbrunnen at 800m, over 14.9km.
-The race is so popular that it is limited to 1850 competitors starting every 12 seconds throughout the day.
-The Inferno Combination comprising of the Downhill race together with a Langlauf and Giant Slalom race, was introduced in 1985.
+The race is the longest Downhill in the world starting from the Schilthorn at 2970m and finishing, when conditions permit, in Lauterbrunnen at 800m, a course of over 14.9km.
+The race is so popular that it is limited to 1850 competitors, starting at 12 second intervals throughout the day.
+The Inferno Combination, which combines the Downhill with a Langlauf and Giant Slalom race, was introduced in 1985.